-Certified translation in Egypt
+Certified Translation in Egypt

-Although some local associations do claim that they regulate the certification process of translation providers, there is no official or recognized entity that regulates certified translation practice or represent the translators in Egypt so far.
+Although some local associations do claim that they regulate the certification process of translation providers, there is no official or recognized entity that regulates certified translation practice or represents translators in Egypt so far.
 Thus, Egypt falls on the more relaxed end of the spectrum, where the certified translation requires only a statement from the translator or the translation agency stating the accuracy and truthfulness of the translation and its conformity with the original document attached.
 The translated document must further be stamped and signed by the translator or the translation office with the translation date stated.

 To be a certified translator in Saudi Arabia, you must get a translation license, which is the main requirement for any translator seeking to launch a translation business.
 After getting the license, the translator can provide certified translations of any documents for official purposes.
 The certified translator/translation agency gains the confidence of customers in terms of the quality and reliability of the translation provided.
 The Saudi Ministry of Commerce and Investment is the authority that grants the professional licenses necessary to practice the certified translation profession.
 The following are the most important requirements:

-- The applicant must be holding a bachelor degree from a recognized university where the language of instruction is the foreign language specified in the license as well as three years of experience in this field after obtaining the degree
+- The applicant must be holding a bachelor’s degree from a recognized university where the language of instruction is the foreign language specified in the license as well as three years of experience in this field after obtaining the degree

 - OR an intermediate degree and a translation diploma with five years of experience in the field of translation after obtaining the degree and passing the examination set by the ministry